A book review by Rachel Thompson, Consultant Admiral Nurse. This was originally published in March 2017 following the book launch.

 This is a sensitive and moving book, which I would certainly recommend to those caring for a family member or friend, or indeed someone who simply wants an insight into the experiences of families as they navigate their way through dementia.

 In conversation with Arno Geiger about his book, I was able to talk about the role of Admiral Nurses in supporting families, understanding the condition, offering practical guidance, emotional support and helping families to develop skills to support those they care for.

-“I so wish we had that support with my father – things may have been very different for us.”
+His response: “I so wish we had that support with my father – things may have been very different for us.”